ul-gh/esp_ajax_if/README.md

 # ESP-LiveControl

+NOTE: Due to ESP-IDF v4 transition, this is still unfinished and will not compile.
+Please stand by..

 HTTP server, AJAX API backend and Vue.js web application implementing self-contained, zero-install WiFi remote control of hardware modules attached to the Espressif ESP32 SoC.